volopasse/Ramblings-of-a-hackintosher/Tips.md

 Before we go into this section, you must know the difference between GPT and MBR Partition Tables.
 A partition table is a table maintained on disk by the operating system describing the partitions on that disk.

-GPT is used for UEFI OS'es, MBR on the other hand is common to be used for Legacy OS'es.
-Now windows supports both, only it's standard is set to MBR. macOS doesn't like MBR a lot, so that's why you need to convert your disk to GPT.
+GPT is used for UEFI OSes, MBR on the other hand is common to be used for Legacy OSes.
+Windows supports both, only it's standard partition table is set to MBR. macOS doesn't like MBR a lot, so that's why you need to convert your windows disk to GPT.

 There is [software](https://docs.microsoft.com/en-us/windows/deployment/mbr-to-gpt) around that can do this for you, without having to wipe the entire disk and losing all your data.